 After all that justification, I’ll get on to the song itself.
 Factory Gates would be a single for any other band.
 It’s got buckets of XTC wit, Smithsian lyrical observation and a keyboard stomp which is all new wave and 80’s TOTP haircut band influenced.

+goes a tad Billy Bragg.
+All over a furious stomp that could have come from 70’s glam rock.
 It’s angry, it’s working class protest music, with a shot of ELO played by The Undertones.
 Honestly, when they’re gone we’ll all miss them.